 As summer winds down, schools and educational facilities are getting set for the start of the next school year.
-And to help school nurses in their mission of starting that year as prepared as possible, here’s a quick, comprehensive back-to-school checklist for school nurses from the CareerStaff experts.
+To help new school nurses in their mission of starting that year as prepared as possible, here’s a quick, comprehensive back-to-school checklist of tips for school nurses from the CareerStaff experts.

 > New to the school setting?
 Here are a few good reasons to work as a school nurse or clinician.

-Especially since Covid-19, day-to-day life for school nurses can be tough to predict.
+As a new school nurse, day-to-day life for school nurses can be tough to predict.
 But, while many parts of the job can quickly change, the traditional goals and tasks are still in place.
 School nurses still have to set medication and screening schedules and secure medicines and sensitive paperwork, for instance.
-They still have to prepare as best they can for the health of the students under their watch.
+That said, new school nurses will have to prepare as best they can for the health of the students under their watch.

 ✔ Give yourself time to get set up

 The first day or even couple of weeks of work are no time to be late.
 While you’re also under no obligation to show up too early or work more than you’re expected to, there’s still much to be said about arriving to work with plenty of time to spare.

 For starters, giving yourself that extra time can do wonders for your mental wellbeing on those stressful first days of school.
 It can also help make sure you’ve got time to double-check everything before the school day kicks into gear, and make sure you’re as ready as possible before the kids even start arriving.

 As a new school nurse, one pro tip before the school year is to check local immunization requirements.
 Since Covid-19, requirements have shifted dramatically in some areas.
 Whether it’s the school district, city, county, or state, take the time to look into what the current policies are for immunizations, as well as privacy and other concerns.
 From there, work to make sure those policies are understood and adhered to as you plan out your strategy.

 > Requirements for students can vary based upon your location.
 Check out school nursing jobs located nationwide!